Johncci/summer-soccer-camp/README.md

 ### Project Bugs (During design and coding process)

--Encountered problem with main image enlarging page to the right.
+-Encountered problem with main image enlarging the width of the page.
+-Encountered problem with google map image enlarging the width of the page.